EuroPython Society

 • 60 minutes

 Deep-dive into a subject with all details.
-These sessions are 2.5 - 3.5 hours long.
+These sessions are apporx.
+3 hours long.
 The training attendees will be encouraged to bring a laptop.
 They should be prepared with less slides and more source code.
-Room capacity for the two trainings rooms is 70 and 180 seats.
+Room capacity for the trainings rooms is 100 seats.

 A panel is group of three to six experts plus a moderator discussing a matter in depth, an intensive exchange of (maybe opposite) opinions.
-A panel may be 60-90 minutes long.
+A panel may be 30-60 minutes long.
 We have introduced this interactive format for EuroPython 2017 due to the many requests we have received to make the conference more interactive and have more challenging / mind-bending content in place.
 If you have any questions or if you want to discuss an idea for a panel upfront, please feel free to contact the Program WG to discuss.
+Please note if you suggest a panel you will have to organise the panelists and coordinate with the

 This is a completely open 60-minute format.
 Feel free to make your suggestions.
 There are only two rules: it must be interactive, real-time human-to-human-interaction and of course compliant with the EuroPython Code of Conduct.
 If you want to discuss an idea upfront, please feel free to contact the Program WG to discuss.